July 13, 2020

 - Rolling start – We will have a staggered start for all events.
 Group sizes and stagger times will be confirmed as soon as we have more information from the government on event allocations.

-- Runners will be expected to wear a face covering before and after the race and when within the event hub (e.g. Buff, neck gaiter, face mask).
+- Runners will be advised to wear a face covering (however it's not enforced at outdoor events) before and after the race and when within the event hub (e.g. Buff, neck gaiter, face mask).
 The face covering does not have to be worn whilst running between aid stations;

 - Hand sanitiser will be available at the start and finish of the event.

 - Appropriate social distancing should be respected within the event hub and also when on the run.
 This applies to respecting all other runners and park users.